krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 View the visualizations (e.g., actual vs. forecasted crime counts) and performance metrics (MAE, RMSE, MAPE).

-The notebook is self-contained and includes comments for each step.
+The notebook is self-contained with detailed comments for each step.
 Modify parameters (e.g., SARIMA order, forecast horizon) as needed for experimentation.
 Methodology

 Data Preprocessing: